 Three waterbodies, Big Bone Creek (SKY-CDK-006), Gum Branch (SKY-CDK-008), and UNT to Mud Lick Creek (SKY-CDK-018) will be crossed using the HDD method and, therefore, will not be impacted by the Project.
 HDD is a trenchless construction technique commonly used for large stream crossings and for avoiding impacts to sensitive streams.
 This method utilizes steerable drilling to install pipe under a stream along a prescribed bore path.
 HDD requires the excavation of an entry and exit pit to accommodate the drill string.
 HDD construction also requires large additional temporary workspaces to accommodate the drill rig, equipment, drill and supply trailers, fuel, drilling mud, frac tanks, and vehicle parking.
 Additional temporary workspace (called false ROW) may also be required for the drill string where the pipeline ROW changes direction at or near the crossing.
-Duke's HDD Work Plan and Contingency Plan is included as Attachment 9.
+An HDD Profile Drawing is provided in Attachment 6.
+A copy of Duke's HDD Contingency Plan is included as Attachment 8.